Updated March 18, 2026

 Info

-Vienna currently does NOT have a low emission zone for cars, unlike many other European capitals (Berlin, Paris, Amsterdam).
-Rental cars don't need special environmental stickers within the city.
-However, this may change — check before your visit.
+Vienna currently does NOT have a low emission zone (LEZ/Umweltzone) for cars, unlike many other European capitals such as Berlin, Paris, and Amsterdam.
+Rental cars and personal vehicles don't need special environmental stickers within the city.
+However, this may change in the coming years as Vienna continues to pursue climate targets.
+Check before your visit, especially if planning to drive.
+If driving to other Austrian or German cities, their LEZ requirements may differ.

-All of Vienna — no LEZ currently in effect.
+All of Vienna — no LEZ currently in effect as of 2026.

 How to avoid

-No environmental sticker needed for Vienna.
-If you're driving to other Austrian or German cities, check their LEZ requirements separately.
+No environmental sticker needed for Vienna as of 2026.
+If you're driving to other Austrian or German cities (Munich, Berlin), check their LEZ requirements separately.
+This situation could change — verify before your visit.

 Alcohol